-Construction work began in autumn 2015 and will run until spring 2018.
+Construction work began in autumn 2015 and will run until autumn 2018.
 During this time performances will continue in the main auditorium but other areas will be affected, including access to the building.
 Please allow extra time when arriving for performances, and check the Open Up homepage for the latest updates.

 - Impact on the public

 - The existing building

 - Linbury Theatre